Guide to Finding and Accepting Seasonal Jobs Abroad

-It is often assumed that temporary work in the far-flung corners of the world is strictly for those on their "gap year”—be it between school and university or taking time out from work.
-However, there are also those who become addicted early on and then find it a struggle to return to what is commonly referred to as "normal life."
-Whichever category you fit, seasonal work can be a fast-paced, interesting and all-round wonderful experience.
+Many people assume that temporary work in the far-flung corners of the world is strictly for those on their "gap year" — between school and university, or taking time out from work.
+However, some become addicted to this way of living early on.
+They then find it a struggle to return to what many refer to as "normal life."
+Whichever your style and attitude, seasonal work can be a fast-paced, exciting, and an all-round wonderful experience.

-However, among all of the great seasonal jobs is the occasional dud.
-Off you go, having paid for your flight, insurance and new equipment ready for the next adventure, only to discover that, miles from anywhere, the exciting and lucrative job you were sold by an employer through emails and websites is not quite as wonderful as you expected.
-This can lead to depression, anger, disappointment and worst of all, a huge hole in your pocket.
+However, mixed in with all of the great seasonal jobs is the occasional dud.
+Off you go, having paid for your flight, insurance, and new equipment ready for the next adventure, only to discover that, miles from anywhere, the exciting and lucrative job an employer sold you through emails and websites is not quite as fantastic as you expected.
+Your realization can lead to depression, anger, disappointment, and, sometimes, worst of all, a huge hole in your pocket.
 There are, however, a few simple rules you can follow to ensure a happy summer/winter season with as few work-related stresses as possible.

-Most seasonal work these days is found over the Internet.
-Many websites advertise seasonal work anywhere from a little village in Cornwall to a huge city in Korea.
-Employers want to make their jobs as attractive to you as possible, so there is much misleading information.
-The difference with seasonal work (unless you want to work on oil rigs or fishing in Alaska) is that they tend to pay less in the belief that the “experience" is worth more than money.
-This is often true.
-But before accepting any position and especially before signing any contracts, it is important to get all of the facts.
+Most seasonal work these days is found on the web.
+Many websites advertise seasonal work anywhere from a little village in Cornwall to a massive city in South Korea.
+Employers want to make their jobs appear as attractive to you as possible so that you may come across misleading information and exaggerated claims.
+The difference with seasonal work (unless you want to work on oil rigs or fishing in Alaska) is that they tend to pay less because the "experience" is worth more than money.
+And that may be true in some respects.
+But before accepting any position and especially before signing any contracts, it is essential to research all the facts.

 You should also consider asking whether you will be provided with insurance, uniform, transfers to the place of work and any discounts in the area.

-Before going ahead and booking your flight, put the name of the establishment you are thinking of working at into a search engine, and look for independent reviews.
-Skip their home page entirely — as you will probably have already have looked at this ten times over — and read anything else that has been written about it independently.
-Another important sign that should make you carefully consider your destination is if you see the same job being advertised frequently.
-This might indicate a high turnover, which often means unhappy staff.
+Before going ahead and booking your flight, put the name of the establishment you are thinking of working at into a search engine and look for independent reviews.
+Skip their home page entirely — as you probably have already looked at this ten times over — and read anything else written about it independently.
+Another meaningful sign that should make you carefully consider your destination is if you see the same job advertised frequently, which might indicate a high turnover, which often means unhappy staff.

-When the employer has provided you with the answers you wanted to hear you can start packing your bags.
+When the employer has provided you all with the answers you desire to hear, you can start packing your bags.
 On arrival at your destination, your first impressions will tell you a lot about your place of employment.
-The first few days can always seem daunting but it is important to give all places a chance (unless there is some obvious reason not to).
-You will usually be asked to sign a contract.
-Be sure to read this thoroughly to make sure it doesn't contradict any of the information you were initially given.
+The first few days can always seem daunting, but it is important to give all locations a chance (unless there is some apparent reason not to).
+You are usually asked to sign a contract.
+Read this thoroughly to ensure consistency with all the information they initially provided.
 After a few weeks, you will be able to assess your situation and decide whether you are likely to stay the season.
-More often than not you will stay the season and have a wonderful time.
-However, if you find yourself working 20 hours a week more than you were contracted to do, or you realize you haven't received a day off in weeks, it is time to talk seriously to your co-workers and then to your employer.
-This is when all of your probing emails will come in handy.
+More often than not, you will remain on course and have a wonderful time.
+However, if you work 20 hours a week more than your contract, or you realize you have yet to receive a day off in weeks, it is time to talk seriously to your co-workers and then to your employer.
+Now is when all of your probing emails will come in handy.
 You will have written confirmation regarding all of these issues.
 You should also have handy a copy of your contract to refer to.

-It is very important that you address any issues that you feel are unfair or break the terms in your contract.
-Many people mistakenly continue working in places where they have felt they have been mistreated.
-Often you can find work with other organizations or companies in the surrounding area who can offer you better terms and conditions.
+You must address any issues you feel are unfair or break the terms of your contract.
+Many people should be more mindful of working where they feel well-treated.
+Often, you can find work with other organizations or companies in the surrounding area that can offer you better terms and conditions.

 But don't be put off by this information!
-Seasonal work is fun, rewarding, challenging and exciting and if you follow some simple guidelines everything should go smoothly.
-The majority of employers will be keen to make you as happy as possible in order for you to stay with them and motivate you to return in the future.
+Seasonal work is fun, rewarding, challenging, and exciting.
+If you follow these simple guidelines, everything should go smoothly.
+Most employers will be keen to make you as happy as possible for you to stay with them and motivate you to return in the future.